Written By

 • Groin or Testicular Pain: Pinched nerves lead to a burning sensation at the surgery site.

-• Hernia Recurrence: Mesh failing to prevent hernias recurring is a common complication.
+• Hernia Recurrence: Mesh failure to prevent hernias from recurring is a common complication.

 • Infection: Chronic inflammation around the hernia mesh can lead to infection.